Our Department's History and Mission

 A Rich History of OUR Service

-The Cheesequake Volunteer Fire Company was established in 1926 with a dedicated team of volunteers.
-The land where House #1 now stands was generously donated by William Gross, one of the company's charter members.
-Initially, the firehouse was a modest 12'x15' tin shed used to store a hand-drawn chemical wagon acquired from the Morgan Munitions Plant.
+The Cheesequake Volunteer Fire Company was founded in 1926 with land for House #1 donated by charter member William Gross.
+The original firehouse was a 12’x15’ tin shed holding a hand-drawn chemical wagon from the Morgan Munitions Plant.

-In 1932, the company relocated a building purchased from the Crescent Sportsman Club to the site of the shed to house a 1917 Model T fire truck obtained from the Leonardo Fire Department.
-In 1937, a 1931 Chevy fire engine was added to the fleet, purchased from the New Jersey Fire Equipment Company.
-This vehicle remained in service until 1950, when an addition to the firehouse was constructed to accommodate a new International Pumper (201).
+In 1932, a building from the Crescent Sportsman Club was moved to the site to house a 1917 Model T fire truck from Leonardo FD.
+A 1931 Chevy engine joined in 1937, serving until 1950 when the house was expanded for a new International Pumper (201).

 A Rich History of OUR Service

-The Cheesequake Volunteer Fire Company was established in 1926 with a dedicated team of volunteers.
-The land where House #1 now stands was generously donated by William Gross, one of the company's charter members.
-Initially, the firehouse was a modest 12'x15' tin shed used to store a hand-drawn chemical wagon acquired from the Morgan Munitions Plant.
+The Cheesequake Volunteer Fire Company was founded in 1926 with land for House #1 donated by charter member William Gross.
+The original firehouse was a 12’x15’ tin shed holding a hand-drawn chemical wagon from the Morgan Munitions Plant.

-In 1932, the company relocated a building purchased from the Crescent Sportsman Club to the site of the shed to house a 1917 Model T fire truck obtained from the Leonardo Fire Department.
-In 1937, a 1931 Chevy fire engine was added to the fleet, purchased from the New Jersey Fire Equipment Company.
-This vehicle remained in service until 1950, when an addition to the firehouse was constructed to accommodate a new International Pumper (201).
+In 1932, a building from the Crescent Sportsman Club was moved to the site to house a 1917 Model T fire truck from Leonardo FD.
+A 1931 Chevy engine joined in 1937, serving until 1950 when the house was expanded for a new International Pumper (201).

 Volunteer with Us Today!